 The lightweight remote allows you to switch through the colors, change the brightness, adjust the speed through four modes, and set a six-hour timer.
 This rope light has an IP68 PVC tubing that seals out water and protects the bulbs from the elements.
 The wire lights have dual copper strands for added durability, and you can easily bend and shape the rope light around into almost any shape without snapping them.

 - Cycle through 16 lights and several modes

 - Does not remember the previous mode when you switch it off

 - Remote doesn’t have a long range

-These best outdoor rope lights come with a dual system that pulls power from a traditional battery as well as from solar power.
+This rope light comes with a dual system that pulls power from a traditional battery as well as from solar power.
 You get 300 LED lights in a 100-foot rope strand in each order.
 The solar lights run for six hours before you have to make the switch to the batteries.
 You’ll get an RF wireless remote that lets you cycle through eight modes with the touch of a button.
 The extra-thin waterproof film that protects the lights is both waterproof and UV-resistant.

-These best outdoor rope lights offer a high degree of flexibility that won’t tangle, and the entire set up has a very user-friendly operation.
+This rope light offers a high degree of flexibility that won’t tangle, and the entire rope light set up has a very user-friendly operation.
 If you have an issue, there is customer service available 24 hours a day, 7 days a week.
 You get a small solar panel that’ll charge during the day, and the remote has a maximum distance of 130 feet.
-The lights will turn on automatically when the sun goes down.
+The rope lights will turn on automatically when the sun goes down.